czimm79/MicroTracker.jl/docs/src/settingupuser.md

 (@v1.9) pkg> activate .
 Activating new project at `R:\Wormhole\OneDrive\Research\Papers\JOSS_microtracker\tutorial`

-(tutorial) pkg> add MicroTracker
+(tutorial) pkg> add MicroTracker Pluto CairoMakie GLMakie ...output snipped
-...output snipped
 ```

-and wait as the package and all of its dependencies download!
+and wait as the packages and all of their dependencies download!

 !!! important
     When adding MicroTracker, Julia will also automatically precompile the environment to make future use of the package speedy.
-This may take awhile, as MicroTracker comes bundled with all the packages needed to analyze and plot your data.
+This may take awhile, as this environment contains everything needed to process and visualize your data.
 It also comes included with sample microscopy video, so it may take a little longer to download than other packages.

 ## Create a MicroTracker project
 Now that we have a new Julia environment in this folder with MicroTracker installed, lets start using MicroTracker!
 To import a package, Julia uses the keyword `using`.
 Make sure you're out of package mode by pressing `backspace`.
 The prompt should read `julia>` again.
 After that, we'll use the [`create_project_here`](@ref) function.